Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Summary and prospect

 In this work, we have revisited the rapid cooling of the Cassiopeia~A neutron star (Cas~A NS), focusing on the Cooper-pair breaking and formation (PBF) neutrino emission process, which has long been regarded as one of the most promising explanations.
 While the PBF process is theoretically well motivated, the actual strength of the process depends on the efficiency factor $q$, whose value remains under debate, and is further complicated by the large model uncertainty of the neutron $^{3}\mathrm{P}_{2}$ pairing gap function.
 Motivated by these unresolved issues, we have simultaneously accounted for both the uncertainty in $q$ and in the $^{3}\mathrm{P}_{2}$ pairing gap, and conducted data-driven optimizations of them using the observed Cas~A NS data.

 One of the key features of this study is the introduction of a novel parametrization of the pairing gap $\Delta(k_\text{F})$, in which each parameter carries direct physical meaning.
 Unlike conventional gap models that rely on phenomenological fits, our parametrization decouples the peak height, location, width, and asymmetry of the gap, providing both improved interpretability and a natural interface for machine-learning-type automated applications.
-As a first trial to explore the neutron $^3\text{P}_2$ pairing gap solely from the Cas~A~NS observational data, we have proposed a data-driven optimization with tree-structured Parazen estimator (TPE) algorithm.
-Within this framework, we have performed both single-objective optimizations, based solely on $\chi^2$, and multi-objective optimizations that combine $\chi^2$ with the slope difference between the cooling curve and the Cas~A NS data.
-Under identical conditions, the multi-objective approach explored the parameter space more broadly and achieved lower best $\chi^2$ scores---improving the fit to both the level and the trend compared with the single-objective setting.
+As a first exploratory attempt to infer the neutron $^3\text{P}_2$ pairing gap directly from the Cas~A neutron star observational data, we employ a data-driven optimization framework based on the tree-structured Parzen estimator (TPE), supplemented by a local refinement using the Nelder-Mead simplex method.
+Within this hybrid framework, we perform both single-objective optimizations based solely on the global $\chi^2$ statistic and multi-objective optimizations that additionally incorporate the slope difference between the theoretical cooling curve and the Cas~A~NS data.
+While the multi-objective formulation explores the parameter space more broadly and helps guide the search toward physically plausible regions, the single-objective optimization ultimately achieves slightly lower best-fit $\chi^2$ values.
+This reflects the intrinsically curved nature of neutron star cooling trajectories, for which minimizing the slope difference at a representative epoch does not necessarily guarantee the best global agreement with the entire time series of the Cas~A NS data.

-We further examined the mass dependence of the optimized results and confirmed that the canonical mass of $1.4\,M_\odot$ provides a consistent description, supporting its use in Cas~A NS cooling studies.
-Fixing the mass to $1.4\,M_\odot$, we then varied the PBF efficiency factor $q$ and analyzed the resulting changes in the optimized $^3\text{P}_2$ pairing gap functions and critical-temperature profiles.
-We have found that increasing $q$ drives the gap shape toward smoother forms, resembling traditional models on the market.
-Comparing the theoretical cooling curves with the Cas~A NS data and with the slope obtained from linear fits, we have confirmed that $q\simeq 0.19$ cannot reproduce the observed decline rate, whereas $q \gtrsim 0.4$ successfully explains the slope, in agreement with previous studies.

-The implications of our findings are consistent with earlier suggestions that either modifications of the PBF theory or the inclusion of alternative rapid cooling mechanisms, such as direct-Urca processes, may be required to fully resolve the rapid cooling of the Cas~A NS \cite{Shternin_2022_1.55_0.25}.
-We should note, however, that in the present work we fixed the $^{1}\mathrm{S}_{0}$ neutron gap to the SFB model \cite{Schwenk_2003_SFB} and the proton gap to CCDK model \cite{Elgaroy_1996_ccdk}, optimizing only the neutron $^{3}\mathrm{P}_{2}$ gap that leaves a possibility of further optimizations of $^1\text{S}_0$ pairing gap models.
-In future studies, it will be important to extend the optimization to include the $^{1}\mathrm{S}_{0}$ channels as well, thereby allowing a fully consistent treatment of all pairing gaps.
-Moreover, while the present analysis excluded direct-Urca process, its inclusion in a unified framework will be a crucial next step.